CA Sandeep Kanoi

 14. What happens on maturity of PPF Account of NRI?

 If you are an NRI at the time the deposit matures, you would need to withdraw the balance.
 An NRI is not eligible for extension on the PPF account.
 What happens if you leave the account unattended past the maturity date?
 “In such cases the account will be considered ‘extended without contribution’ in blocks of 5 years for an unlimited period of time.
 Extended without contribution means that the NRI will not have to make the minimum yearly investment of Rs 500.
-His account will continue to earn interest at the prevailing rate,” says Shanbhag adding, “We hear of instances where banks allow NRIs to extend the PPF account only for 2 blocks of 5 years or 3 blocks of 5 years.
-But according to the rule book the extension can be made for an unlimited period of time.”
+His account will continue to earn interest at the prevailing rate.
+According to the PPF deposit rules the extension can be made for an unlimited period of time.

 15. What are the differences and similarities between the National Savings Certificate (NSC) and PPF?